janmarques/valuebetting-belgium/README.md

 #### Sports
 This determines for which sports the bets are shown.
 It is advised to disable the `Virtual sports` as well as the `E-sports` that correspond with a real sport (like `E-Football`).
 This is because surebet.com will sometimes mix up events across those categories.
 (Personally I also suspect some bookmakers to take advantage of this and purposfully schedule their virtual sport along with an E-Sport so people accidentally bet on the wrong one.)
 If you want to bet on this anyway, carefully check the odd details across the different bookmakers.

+#### Event time
+This determines how far out you want to place your bets.
+With a very large bankroll, you can set this as far out as you want, as you will have the money to make any bets you want.

+With a smaller bankroll however, it is advised to place bets that will resolve quite quickly.
+If you place a bunch of bets on events that resolve next week, you have no money left to place event in the meanwhile, and your money is not 'working'.
+So while 10% bet that resolves in 7 days is good, it is far more interesting to place 7 times an 8% bet that resolves the next day each time.
+So start with `2 days` on a smaller bankroll.

+**Betting volume really is the name of the game.** Notice that your total expected profit is `Volume * overvalue percentage`.
+So if during a week you can bet your 1.000 completely every day, your volume will be 7.000.
+Sometimes you can even try to go faster with this, and bet your money more than once a day.